 This machine is also a good balance between a quick charging time and a long battery life.
 With this flosser, you can expect it to last several days on a single charge, even though it only takes about 12 hours to get to a full charge.

-What could be better: Something that we didn’t like with this model is the fact that it has a very low water capacity.
+What is not ideal about it?
+Something that we didn’t like with this model is the fact that it has a very low water capacity.
 While its smaller water reservoir makes it easier to pack up and take with you, it will also necessitate several refills before you are done flossing your teeth.
 With this reservoir, you can only get about 45 seconds of use before you need to refill, which is not nearly enough to effectively floss your teeth.

 This flosser is quite good for someone that is new to using a water pick.
 It only comes equipped with one pressure setting, which makes it very easy to pick up and use.
 The pressure level is not too high either, which will make it much more comfortable for someone that is just learning how to use this style of flosser effectively.